readingschool-cs-club/JayI/README.md

 # JayI
 A simple AI that talks to you and learns from you as you talk to it.
-It was created and developed by readingschool-cs-club, please read the wiki for more information.
+JayI was created and developed by readingschool-cs-club, please read the wiki for more information.
 Anyone who uses it must read and accept the terms and conditions.

 ![](http://upload.wikimedia.org/wikipedia/commons/a/ab/Patates.jpg)